BradleyCodeU/bradleycodeu.github.io/_apcsp/console/024ConsoleMultiChoiceQuizGame.md

 Let's discuss loops.
 ```
 Pre-conditional loops include while loop, for loop, and for each loop.
-The most common post-conditional loop is the do...while loop.
+The most common post-conditional loop is the "do while" loop.
 Let's look at some pseudocode for using a while loop (a pre-conditional loop) for a number guessing game:
 1. Declare variables for the number to guess and the user's guess
 2. Generate a random number between 1 and 10
 3. Print message asking user to enter their guess
-4. Scan in guess
+4. Get user input guess
 5. Start while loop that will continue as long as the guess is wrong
    - Print message saying guess is wrong
    - Get another guess from the user